justinkelly/justinkelly.github.io/_posts/2021-09-20-using-ai-to-automatically-transcribe-1890s-handwritten-jenkins-diaries-from-the-state-library-of-victoria.md

 In 2019, I received the SLV Digital Fellowship ( [https://www.slv.vic.gov.au/interact-with-us/fellowships/digital-fellowship/2019-fellow-justin-kelly](https://www.slv.vic.gov.au/interact-with-us/fellowships/digital-fellowship/2019-fellow-justin-kelly) ) to look at using computer vision and related AI technologists to automatically enrich the metadata for SLV digital records.

-The result of this fellowship is [Biblio.ai](http://biblio.ai) - an open source web service that connects to libraries digital repositories, extracts the available digital objects and uses AI and computer vision to automatically enhance the metadata of the records.
+The result of this fellowship is [Biblio.ai](http://biblio.ai) - an open source web service that connects to libraries digital repositories, extracts the available digital objects and uses AI and computer vision to automatically enhance the metadata of the records - with the primary focus on accessilibity.

 One of the many features of [Biblio.a](http://biblio.au)i is the ability to convert handwriting to text, using Microsoft Azure Cognitive Services.
 Given the importance of the Jenkins diaries to this history of Victoria - I though these diaries would be a prefect test subject to document, analyse and measure the affectiveness of AI based transcriptions of historical handwritten doucments.